 Stretchers, to help evacuate and carry persons with severe mobility restrictions or people injured in the disaster.

-For use in shelters, take into account that persons with disabilities and older persons may have had to leave their assistive devices behind or they might be damaged, so having access to a temporary device whilst at the shelter can be of great service.
-Consider the stockpiling of following assistive devices and items:
+For use in shelters, consider that persons with disabilities and older persons may have had to leave their assistive devices behind or they might have been damaged, so having access to a temporary device whilst at the shelter can be of a great use.

 Wheelchairs: For use by older persons, persons with physical impairments, those who are sick or injured, pregnant women and women who recently gave birth.

-- White Canes: For blind persons and persons with partial visual impairments.
+White Canes: For blind persons and persons with partial visual impairments.

 Auxiliary crutches, elbow crutches, walking frames: For persons with physical impairments, older persons and persons with injuries.

 Portable toilet seats: For use by persons with physical impairments and older persons where accessible toilet facilities are not available.
 To be used private spaces with access to water and sanitary disposals.

 Bed pans: For persons with severe physical disabilities or injuries and older persons who are bed-ridden.

-- Red and white spray: To highlight evacuation paths, entrances, exits and steps for persons with visual impairments.
+Red and white spray: To highlight evacuation paths, entrances, exits and steps for persons with visual impairments.

 Repair tools and materials: Tools and materials for basic maintenance and repairs of assistive devices, e.g. rubber grips for crutches, hearing aid batteries.